Diamond-Blackfan anemia (DBA) is an inherited bone marrow failure syndrome that mainly affects the production of mature red blood cells.

 - Anomalies of the reproductive/urinary system

 Diagnosing DBA can be difficult.
 At CHOP, we have some screening tests available such as ADA testing, but it is not a diagnostic criteria.
-A genetic change in one of the 10 ribosomal genes responsible for the disease can confirm the diagnosis of DBA, but these genes only account for about 50 percent of DBA cases.
+A genetic change in ribosomal genes responsible for the disease can confirm the diagnosis of DBA, but not all genes causing DBA are currently known.